Rei-SwitchBot/faq/en-us/Hub Mini.md

 ---
-### Hub Plus/Hub Mini & HomePod / Siri Guide
+### Hub Mini & HomePod / Siri Guide

 ■ Step 1

-Make sure your SwitchBot Hub Plus/Mini ​is connected to the Internet.
+Make sure your SwitchBot Hub Mini ​is connected to the Internet.

-Tap the icon of the Hub Mini or Hub Plus.
+Tap the icon of the Hub Mini.

 Tap the appliance and then tap the gear icon.